 Keep in mind that New Jersey prohibits some words.
 For example, words that might suggest your business is a government agency (e.g., “police,” “city,” “federal,” etc.) cannot be included.
-You can find the state’s complete LLC naming regulations here.

 If you are not yet ready to file your Certificate of Formation but want to make sure your chosen business name is safe, you can file a Business Name Reservation.
 This form allows you to reserve the business name for four months, so you don’t have to worry about someone else using that name before you get the rest of your paperwork in order.
 Filing to reserve a name requires payment of a $50 fee.

 At the same time you reserve your business name, it is probably a good idea to reserve your website domain name through a service like ZenBusiness as well.